-Matthew 2:11 is the ONLY place in the New Testament that lists the gifts given to Christ and does not state how many Magi came to worship him.
-Men have ASSUMED that there were only three wise men based on a "one gift per person" formula.
+Matthew 2:11 is the only place in the New Testament that lists the gifts given to Christ and does not state how many Magi came to worship him.
+Men have assumed that there were only three wise men based on a "one gift per person" formula.
 This assumption, however, depicted in many scenes of the Nativity, is almost certainly not correct.

-Based on the Bible, it was IMPOSSIBLE that the Magi could have arrived in Bethlehem in time to view the true Nativity.
-Our timeline of Jesus' birth shows that the wise men arrived in Bethlehem more than FORTY days after he came into the world.
-Matthew 2:11 tells us that when they arrived in Bethlehem they found Mary and Jesus staying in a HOUSE!
+Based on the Bible, it was impossible for the Magi to arrive in Bethlehem in time to view the true Nativity.
+Our timeline of Jesus' birth shows that the wise men arrived in Bethlehem more than forty days after he came into the world.
+Matthew 2:11 tells us that when they arrived in Bethlehem they found Mary and Jesus staying in a house!
 The family, shortly after his birth (after people visiting Bethlehem to pay their taxes left the city), was able to secure a home to dwell in.